-From outdoor adventures to scenic wonders, cultural attractions and a true taste of the western experience, North Dakota has a number of outstanding activities to thrill almost any traveler.
-Pick up the historic trail of some of America’s greatest legends including Lewis and Clark, Sitting Bull and George Armstrong Custer as you retrace their footsteps of the past.
+From outdoor adventures to scenic wonders, cultural attractions, and an authentic taste of the western experience, North Dakota has several outstanding activities to thrill almost any traveler.
+Pick up the historic trail of some of America’s greatest legends, including Lewis and Clark, Sitting Bull, and George Armstrong Custer, as you retrace their footsteps of the past.

-If you enjoy a bit of culture, be sure to check out North Dakota’s many museums, art galleries, theaters, real Indian powwows, and pioneer heritage.
+If you enjoy culture, check out North Dakota’s museums, art galleries, theaters, real Indian powwows, and pioneer heritage.

 From the wide eyes of a child to wishing to relive the past, North Dakota offers something for everyone!

 North Dakota Flag – The dark blue field displays a bald eagle holding an olive branch and a bundle of arrows in its claws.
 In its beak, the eagle carries a ribbon with the words “One nation made up of many states.”
 The shield on its breast has thirteen stars, representing the original thirteen states.
 The fan-shaped design above the eagle represents the birth of a new nation, the United States.
 The name “North Dakota” appears on a red scroll below the eagle.